 The methodology for calculating the required APZ distance is contained within Appendix 1.
 The width of the APZ required will depend upon the development type and bush fire threat.
 APZs for new development are set out within Sections 5, 6 and 7 of this document.

 A4.1.1.
 Inner Asset Protection Zones (IAPZs)

-When establishing and maintaining an IAPZ in greenfield development post 2022, the following requirements apply:
+When establishing or maintaining an IAPZ established post 2022, the following requirements apply:

 Trees